Dog Tips

 • Wintergreen – Often marketed as mint, it is actually not one and is toxic to dogs.
 It contains an aspirin-like chemical called methyl salicylate that can cause problems ranging from vomiting and confusion to kidney issues and liver failure in dogs.

-How Do I Feed Mint Safely to my Dog?
+How Do I Feed Mint Safely To My Dog?

 • Made for dogs - Choose mint products made only for dogs.
 Avoid giving them any kind of human mints like candies and cookies.